jeremiahsnapp/dev-lxc/README.md

 Uncomment the Analytics server section in `dev-lxc.yml` if you want it to be built.

+#### List Base Containers

+List of base containers used for each server.

+    dev-lxc list_base_containers

 #### Start cluster

 Starting the cluster the first time takes awhile since it has a lot to build.